 Hemond sent former Cy Young winner LaMarr Hoyt to the Padres in a package deal that netted the White Sox a 20-year-old shortstop named Ozzie Guillén.
 The Sox also got valuable utility player Luis Salazar and two pitchers, Tim Lollar and Bill Long.

-Guillén immediately filled a gaping hole in the infield and was named Rookie of the Year.
+Guillén immediately filled a gaping hole in the infield and was named Rookie of the Year in 1985.
 He’d win a Gold Glove and become a three-time All-Star in his White Sox career, before returning to Chicago as manager in 2004.
 He won the World Series in 2005 and made the playoffs again in 2008.

-Hoyt was out of baseball by 1987, battling weight and drug addiction issues.
+Hoyt was out of baseball by 1987, battling weight issues and drug addiction.

 Ken Griffey Jr. to the White Sox?

-Yes, the deal was made six years later, but it was on this day that the Cincinnati Reds rang up GM Ken Williams and offered the superstar center fielder for Magglio Ordoñez.
+Yes, the White Sox would acquire The Kid six years later, but it was on this day that the Cincinnati Reds rang up GM Ken Williams and offered the superstar center fielder for Magglio Ordoñez.
 The White Sox, with Ordoñez in his prime and still two seasons away from any significant injury, refused.

 The offer should not have been able to be made, as a week earlier Griffey was traded from the Reds to San Diego for Phil Nevin.
 However, Nevin exercised his no-trade clause and nixed the swap.